pavan-kumar-geddapu/PeopleCounter/README.md

 ```
 python3 plotTrainLoss.py /home/pavan/projects/PeopleCounter/TrainingAndTesting/train.log
 ```
 final weights will be stored in weights folder.
+You have to create a weights folder before implementing above steps.

 ## Testing The Model
 ```